Bar, Ukraine: Religion

 According to the Encyclopaedia Vocabulary by Andreevsky I E (editor) published in St. Petersburg, Russia in 1891, the total population was 13,761 people, and the Jewish population was 51% of total population in 1891 in Bar.
 In 1900 in Bar, the total population included: 7865 Jewish people, 2803 Orthodox people, 765 Catholic people.
 The Jewish community was some of the tens of thousands people in Bar before the World War II (5720 people in 1926).
 There were many old synagogues in Bar before the World War II.
 The five thousands people were killed by the fascists during the period of occupation in Bar, Ukraine in 1941–1942.
 A special commemoration ceremony is usually organized in connection with the Holocaust Memorial Day in Bar, Ukraine on January 27 every year.
 Recently, Mr. Cor Roos, accountant and writer from The Desert Rose Foundation in The Netherlands presented his historical books about the Holocaust in Ukraine in 1941 - 1944 during his visit to the Bar city library.

 The old synagogues were fully destroyed during World War II.

 Presently, there is a growing collaboration between the Bar Jewish community and the Vinnytsia Jewish community, aiming to recognize the famous American Jewish people from Ukraine, tell stories about the many other famous Jewish people around the World and build a new synagogue in Bar.

 The Baptist Church was established in Bar in the 1990s.
-The red-bricks cathedral is in a process of construction at the end of Bunyakovsky Street in Bar since 2000.
+The red-bricks cathedral is in a process of construction at the end of Buniakovska Street in Bar since 2000.

 The Evangelist Church is situated in a small building in Bar since the beginning of the 1990s.

 Culture

 Ukrainian culture

-The Ukrainian culture is created on the base of the old Slavic culture.
-The Ukrainian culture was strongly influenced by the Italian, Polish and Russian cultures.
+Ukrainian culture is created on the base of the old Slavic culture.

-The Ukrainian traditional songs, dances, paintings, poetry and literature are present in Bar.
+Ukrainian traditional songs, dances, paintings, poetry and literature are present in Bar.
 Notable tourist destinations include the St. Uspensky Orthodox Cathedral, St. Anna Rome Catholic Cathedral, St. Pokrovsky Orthodox Cathedral, old fortress, central park with the old green trees, Ukrainian music/dances folk festivals, history museum, central city library, etc. in Bar.

 The City of Bar is known as a city, where the "Love" lives in Ukraine.
 "The Bar City Day" is celebrated in September every year.
 "The Bar District Day" is celebrated in August every year.
 "The Apple Bar Festival" was conducted in Bar since 2018.

 The ІІІ International Scientific Conference "Bar's Land Podill'ya: European Heritage and Innovative Development Perspectives," was held in Bar in September 2014.

 Polish culture

-The Bar is known as a historical center of Polish culture in Ukraine.
-There is the Polish House, where the Polish cultural events are conducted.
+Bar is known as a historical center of Polish culture in Ukraine.
+There is the Polish House, where Polish cultural events are conducted.
 The Polish House was officially opened on May 22, 2016.